-The newspaper proprietor Edward Iliffe (1877–1960), 1st Lord Iliffe, purchased the estate in 1928 and intended to export the whole house to America but the Depression intervened and only some parts were dismantled.
-Basildon was subsequently restored by his second son, Edward Langton Iliffe (1908–1996), 2nd Lord Iliffe, 3rd Bt, and his wife, Renée Merandon du Plessis (1916–2007), Lady Iliffe.
+The newspaper proprietor Edward Iliffe (1877–1960), 1st Lord Iliffe, purchased the Basildon Park in 1928 with the intention of annexing his own estate at Yattendon.
+Having little interest in the mansion, it was quickly sold, with a much smaller parcel of land, in 1929 to George Ferdinando who, at one point, hoped to export the whole house to America but the Depression intervened and only some parts were dismantled.
+Basildon was subsequently purchased and restored by 1st Lord Iliffe's son, Edward Langton Iliffe (1908–1996), 2nd Lord Iliffe, and his wife, Renée Merandon du Plessis (1916–2007), Lady Iliffe.
 They had bought it back in 1952 and later donated it and many of their Baroque and Rococo pictures, bought at Agnew’s and Colnaghi’s, to the National Trust in 1978.
 More recently, two small capriccio landscapes by Giuseppe Zais, a portrait by Batoni, and a major work by Madame Vallayer-Coster were acquired in lieu of tax in 2010.